Updated: November 2023

 Health effects associated with mycotoxins in humans include: Hepatic toxicity, cancers (liver, esophageal, lymphoma, skin, and gastric), nephrotoxicity, hypertension, hyperlipidemia, immunosuppression, and nasal irritation” Government source) and mitochondrial dysfunction (scientific paper source).

 Long-term exposure to indoor mold can lead to health issues that develop faster for certain groups – infants, children and elderly people.
-Some individuals may have genetic or other factors that make them more susceptible.
+Roughly 2/4 of the population may have genetic or other factors that make them more susceptible.